Last updated: October 2015

 The following example shows a Cisco IOS Software IKE configuration that uses 128-bit AES for encryption, pre-shared key authentication, and 256-bit ECDH (Group 19):

 crypto isakmp policy 10 encryption aes authentication pre-share group 19

 The following example shows a Cisco IOS Software IKEv2 proposal configuration that uses 256-bit CBC-mode AES for encryption, SHA-256 for the hash, and 3072-bit DH (Group 15):

 crypto ikev2 proposal my-ikev2-proposal encryption aes-cbc-256 integrity sha256 group 15

 Not all product versions support SHA-256 or IKE Group 14, 19, 20, or 24.
 Recent releases of Cisco IOS Software and some other product version releases have incorporated support for some of these features.

 Many products are managed through a web interface using HTTPS.
 HTTPS uses SSL/Transport Layer Security (TLS) to encrypt communications.
 TLS is the successor of SSL and provides encryption, authentication, and integrity for web communications.
 TLS 1.2 is the current version.
 Where possible, TLS 1.2 is preferred over SSL 3.0, TLS 1.0, and TLS 1.1.
 TLS is also used in various Cisco products to provide VPN services.

 Cipher suites are combinations of security algorithms that are used in TLS.
-When configuring products that support TLS, when possible, administrators are advised to use secure algorithms in the cipher suites of the TLS negotiation.
-Some recommendations follow:
+When configuring products that support TLS, administrators are advised to use secure algorithms in the cipher suites of the TLS negotiation when possible.
+Some recommendations are as follows: